GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 ```
 Depending on the machine and the environment, various errors could appear.
 Thanks to [Carlos](https://github.com/carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/blob/main/Cluster%20Creation%20and%20Performance%20Testing%20in%20VirtualBox.md) for discovering these and contributing with a solution.
-Modify the Makefile for the corresponding variables
+Modify the corresponding variables in the Makefile.
 ```Makefile
 LAlib = -L${MKLROOT}/lib/intel64 -lmkl_intel_lp64 -lmkl_intel_thread -lmkl_core -liomp5 -lpthread -lm -ldl
 ...